 & Loan, to highlight some of the issues that accountants must be

-aware of when dealing with clients. - In documents previously filed with the SEC, ZZZZ Best disclosed that 89% of its $33.3 million in revenue for the nine months ended Jan.
+- In documents previously filed with the SEC, ZZZZ Best disclosed that 89% of its $33.3 million in revenue for the nine months ended Jan.
 31 came from insurance restoration work, repairing carpets, flooring or furniture that have suffered water or fire damage.

 - Eventually, the truth behind the fictitious companies was revealed and the Ponzi scheme was exposed.